yohasebe/monadic-chat/docs/adding-containers.md

 ## How to Add Containers

-To make a new Docker container available, create a new folder in `~/monadic/data/services` and place the following files inside it:
+To make a new Docker container available, create a new folder within `~/monadic/data/services` and place the following files inside the new folder:

 - `compose.yml`
 - `Dockerfile`

 To add a container, you need to rebuild Monadic Chat.
 During this process, a `docker-compose.yml` file will be automatically generated in the `~/monadic/data` directory.
-This file is also used to remove images and containers, so you should generally avoid manual changes or deletions.
+This file is used to manage the containers, including starting and removing them.
+Avoid manually modifying or deleting this file.

 ## Example of Necessary Files

 As a reference, here are the `compose.yml` and `Dockerfile` for the Python container that is included by default.
-In `compose.yml`, add the name of the new container under `services`.
-Files to be copied in the Dockerfile should be placed in the same directory as `compose.yml` and `Dockerfile`.
+In `compose.yml`, you'll add the name of your new container under `services` (e.g., `my_new_service`) and then provide the necessary configuration details below it.
+Files to be copied within the `Dockerfile` should be placed in the same directory as the `compose.yml` and `Dockerfile`.

 ### compose.yml